wri/Aqueduct30Docker/readme.md

 in your container create a certificate by running

 `cd /.keys`
-`openssl req -x509 -nodes -days 365 -newkey rsa:1024 -keyout mykey.key -out mycert.pem`
+`openssl req -x509 -nodes -days 365 -newkey rsa:1024 -keyout /.keys/mykey.key -out /.keys/mycert.pem`

 and answer some questions needed for the certificate